TAJIKISTAN: Jailed, awaiting trial on "incitement" charges

-Later the caller identified himself as Nekruz Ibrokhimzoda from the Organised Crime Police of Sogd Region.
+Later the caller identified himself as Nekruz Ibrokhimzoda from the Sugd Region Police Department for the Struggle with Organised Crime.

-The next day, 29 January, Organised Crime Police officers summoned some of Khakimov's friends (who are not Jehovah's Witnesses) and fellow believers, and questioned them about him.
+The next day, 29 January, police Department for the Struggle with Organised Crime officers summoned some of Khakimov's friends (who are not Jehovah's Witnesses) and fellow believers, and questioned them about him.

-At lunch time on 1 February, three days after this, the Organised Crime Police's Khujand office summoned Khakimov, where officers searched him on arrival.
+At lunch time on 1 February, three days after this, the police Department for the Struggle with Organised Crime's Khujand office summoned Khakimov, where officers searched him on arrival.
 Lieutenant Colonel Sukhrob Rustamzoda then interrogated him, including about his personal history, how he became a Jehovah's Witness, and the structure of the organisation.

 "During the interrogation, officers refused to allow Khakimov to use the services of a defence lawyer," Jehovah's Witnesses complained.